Duran Duran (1993 album): Development and recording

 "Breath After Breath" was a collaboration with the Brazilian singer Milton Nascimento.
 According to Jones, the track began as an instrumental demo created by himself and Cuccurullo.
 A cassette of the demo was sent to Nascimento, and after a period of silence, the band eventually received a tape in return containing his vocal ideas.
 Nascimento's contributions, which included melodies and vocal lines, impressed the band immediately.
 Without having heard Nascimento's recording, Le Bon had also written his own vocal parts.
 When Nascimento arrived in London, both artists recorded their sections on the same day.
 As Jones described it, the session captured "unbelievable magic".

 After a week's break in mid-1991 and some attempts to mix a couple of tracks on the newly acquired console, the band decided to move part of the process to a professional studio.
 Live drums, commissioned for "Ordinary World" and "Too Much Information", were recorded within a few hours at Maison Rouge Studios in South-West London by the drummer Steve Ferrone and the engineer Tony Taverner.
 In addition to the drum work, Rhodes and Jones finalised the string and keyboard arrangements for "Ordinary World" during sessions at Maison Rouge.
 Further refinements were made using the Akai DD1000 digital recorder, including amendments to the drums and acoustic guitar parts.
-A personal milestone near the end of 1991 would later influence the album's commonly used nickname.
-On Christmas Eve 1991, Taylor married Amanda de Cadenet.
-Jones referred to their wedding as a "shotgun wedding", a remark Taylor disliked.
-As a response, he named one of the instrumental tracks they were working on "Shotgun" saying it was "as if to say, 'And proud of it, you fucker.'"
-That indirectly led to the band naming the album The Wedding Album.'

 In May 1992, Le Bon sustained an injury in a motorcycle accident in Dyfed, Wales.
 Rhodes recalled being horrified by the incident.
 During this time, the band explored additional recording ideas, including a cover of the Velvet Underground's "Femme Fatale", reportedly suggested by Frank Zappa through his friendship with Cuccurullo.
 The song was recorded in a grand, echoey style and was ultimately included on the album.
 "Come Undone" was another late addition, conceived and recorded after Duran Duran was already complete in mid-1992.
 The song stands out as the only track on the album to which Taylor didn't contribute bass, as he already went home to Los Angeles.'